ryanolw/zeta-task-orderbook/README.md

 # Orderbook component demonstration

-This repo exposes a modular Orderbook component, that renders bids and asks.
+This repo contains a modular Orderbook component, that renders bids and asks.

 ## Installation